AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/managing-user-roles-and-permissions/descriptions-of-role-permissions.md

 View and make changes to settings in the My Account section of Admin.

-* Access Audit Trail - Gives users access to both Asset Audit Trail and Admin Audit Trail&nbsp;
+* Access Audit Trail - Gives users access to both Asset Audit Trail and Admin Audit Trail
 * Access Channels - Gives users access only to modify the Channel tag, not other custom tags
 * Access Communication Limit - Gives users access to enable a communication limit in Admin
 * Access CRM - Gives users access to the CRM, such as Salesforce or Microsoft Dynamics, in Admin
-* Access [Data.com](http://Data.com)&nbsp;- Gives users access to the Data.com flow action
+* Access [Data.com](http://Data.com) - Gives users access to the Data.com flow action
 * Access Email Admin - Gives users to Email Admin, to change default settings, such as unsubscribe and branding domains
-* Access Event Partners - Gives users access to LaunchPoint in Admin&nbsp;
+* Access Event Partners - Gives users access to LaunchPoint in Admin
 * Access Field Management - Gives users access to Field Management in Admin
 * Access File Upload - Gives users the ability to upload images and files to the Design Studio
-* Access Landing Pages -&nbsp;Gives users access to Landing Pages in Admin
+* Access Landing Pages - Gives users access to Landing Pages in Admin
 * Access Location - Gives users access to Location in Admin for setting default language, locale, time zone, and currency
 * Access Login History - Gives users access to User Login History in Audit Trail
 * Access Login Settings - Gives users access to Login Settings in Admin for Security, IP Restrictions, and Smart List Report settings
-* Access Marketo Custom Activity - Gives users access to Marketo Custom Activities in Admin&nbsp;
+* Access Marketo Custom Activity - Gives users access to Marketo Custom Activities in Admin
 * Access Marketo Custom Object - Gives users access to Marketo Custom Objects in Admin
 * Access Munchkin - GIves users access to Munchkin in Admin, for setting tracking code, person tracking, and enabling API configuration
 * Access Revenue Cycle Analytics - Gives users access to Revenue Cycle Analytics in Admin, for setting Sync Summary and Attribution